brevdev/brev-docs/docs/howto/copy-personal-settings.md

 # How To
 ## Copy Personal Settings
-You probably have specific settings you wanna bring to every workspace, but only on your workspaces.
+You probably have specific settings you wanna bring to every dev environment, but only on your dev environments.

-Brev.dev supports each developer having their own setup script.
-The repo has a `.brev/setup.sh` file that gets run on every single workspace, but Brev.dev also runs each developer's personal `.brev/setup.sh` if it exists.
+Brev supports each developer having their own setup script or dotfiles repo.
+The repo has a bash script that gets run on every single dev environment, but Brev will also run your personal bash script on your environments if it exists.

 ## Create a Personal Settings Repo